Electric Switches

 Miniature Switches

-Used in applications that require compact mechanisms, such as handheld equipment.
+Compact switches used in applications requiring smaller mechanisms, such as in handheld devices.

 Multiple Limit Switches